FSecureLABS/SharpGPO-RemoteAccessPolicies/README.md

 ## Compile Instructions ##

-SharpExchangePriv has been built against .NET 3.5 and is compatible with Visual Studio 2015/2017.
+SharpGPO-RemoteAccessPolicies has been built against .NET 3.5 and is compatible with Visual Studio 2015/2017.
 Simply open the solution file and build the project.

 CommandLineParser has been used in order to parse the command line arguments.
 This will create the `CommandLine.dll` file, along with the executable.
 You can simple merge the .exe and the .dll into one executable file: